JubenGladson96/Classification/README.md

-# juben96

-This project is done to predict whether the passenger survived or not.
+# Titanic Classification with different ML algorithms

-Different classification algorithms are used and their accuracy is calculated.
+Feature engineering & Different classification algorithms are used to predict whether the passsenger survived or not and their accuracy is calculated.